inoahdev/tbd/README.md

 Usage: tbd [-p file-paths] [-o/-output output-paths-or-stdout] Main options:
     -h, --help,     Print this message
     -o, --output,   Path(s) to output file(s) to write converted .tbd.
 If provided file(s) already exists, contents will be overriden.
-Can also provide \"stdout\" to print to stdout
+Can also provide "stdout" to print to stdout
     -p, --path,     Path(s) to mach-o file(s) to convert to a .tbd -u, --usage,    Print this message